Richard Russell Sr.

 Richard Brevard Russell Sr. (April 27, 1861 – December 3, 1938) was an American lawyer, legislator, jurist, and candidate for political office.
+He is the patriarch of the Russell Family of Georgia, a notable 20th century Georgia political family.

 Early life, education and family

-Russell was born in Marietta, Georgia in 1861.
-He attended the University of Georgia (UGA) in Athens, Georgia and graduated in 1879 with a Bachelor of Arts degree at the age of eighteen and with a Bachelor of Laws degree from the UGA School of Law the following year.
-While at UGA he was a member of the school's Supreme Court and the Phi Kappa Literary Society, of which he served as President spring of 1879.
+Russell was born in Marietta, Georgia, in 1861.
+He attended the University of Georgia (UGA) in Athens, Georgia, and graduated in 1879 with a Bachelor of Arts degree at the age of eighteen and with a Bachelor of Laws degree from the UGA School of Law the following year.
+While at UGA he was a member of the school's Supreme Court and the Phi Kappa Literary Society, of which he served as president in the spring of 1879.

 Russell's first wife was Marie Louise Tyler, whom he married in 1883.
 However, Marie died two years later due to complications from childbirth.

-In 1891, Russell wed a second time to Ina Dillard of Oglethorpe County, GA.
-The couple moved to Winder, Georgia in 1894 and then further east in 1902 to an area that would become eventually be designated by the Georgia General Assembly as Russell, Georgia.
+In 1891, Russell wed a second time to Ina Dillard of Oglethorpe County, Georgia.
+The couple moved to Winder, Georgia, in 1894 and then further east in 1902 to an area that would become eventually be designated by the Georgia General Assembly as Russell, Georgia.
 The Russell family home in that community is now on the National Register of Historic Places.

 Richard and Ina had fifteen children, thirteen of whom reached adulthood.
 Their oldest son, Richard Russell Jr., was a governor of Georgia and a long-serving and powerful member of the United States Senate.
 Their second son, Robert Lee Russell, served as a judge on the United States Court of Appeals for the Fifth Circuit.